escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

       "save_input_image": true,
       # Ratio of image prompt vs text prompt (important).
 Even if you want to emphasize only the image prompt in 1.0, do not leave prompt/neg prompt empty, but specify a general text such as "best quality".
       "scale": 0.5,
-      # IP-Adapter or IP-Adapter Plus (important) It would be a completely different outcome.
+      # IP-Adapter or IP-Adapter Plus or IP-Adapter Plus Face (important) It would be a completely different outcome.
 Not always PLUS a superior result.
+      "is_plus_face": true,
       "is_plus": true
   },
   "controlnet_map": {       # config for controlnet(for generation)